The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 - Button text

-- Unique views - views of the page containing the form or button
+- Unique views - An estimate of the total number of visitors that loaded the page containing the form or button

 - Submissions or Button Clicks

-If a Promotional Pop-Up displays on multiple pages, the table will display conversion across multiple rows.
+- If a promotional pop-up displays on multiple pages, the table displays its conversion across multiple rows.

 Tip: If you have multiple forms and buttons, give them unique names to differentiate them within the table.
 Forms and buttons without names or text display as Form or Button.